- You order *by meat* at Tacos el Gordo – Get into the line that leads to your desired protein.

 Tacos El Gordo Cost

-Tacos El Gordo immediately ranked among our favorite spots to grab a cheap lunch or dinner on the Strip.
+Tacos El Gordo immediately ranked among my favorite spots to grab a cheap lunch or dinner on the Strip.

 Take a Peek at the Tacos at Tacos El Gordo